Payroll compliance frameworks: components & best practices

 Record keeping practices refers to the methods of organizing and storing information or data for easy retrieval and accurate documentation of business transactions and activities.

-These record keeping practices make sure that all employee wage, hour, and tax information is accurately maintained to meet legal and regulatory standards, such as FLSA (Fair Labor Standards Act) and IRS (International Revenue Service).
-Accurate employer wage reporting improves payroll-tax compliance and reduces evasion risks, according to a research paper titled, “Enlisting Employees in Improving Payroll-Tax Compliance: Evidence from Mexico” published by NBER (National Bureau of Economic Research).
+These record keeping practices keep all employee wage, hour, and tax information accurately maintained to meet legal and regulatory standards, such as FLSA (Fair Labor Standards Act) and IRS regulations.
+Accurate employer wage reporting improves payroll-tax compliance and reduces evasion risks, according to a research paper titled, "Enlisting Employees in Improving Payroll-Tax Compliance: Evidence from Mexico" published by NBER (National Bureau of Economic Research).

 Benefits administration